vvo2/vvo2.github.io/pro_dev.md

 | Networking | Ideas for activities | Shows and Events |

 ### Elevator Pitch
+Learning trade skills and other useful knowledge was alternative around an engineering degree.
+Then I put the strategy I learned in mental health to improve my learning capability.
+I want to apply coding toward my various education, technical, and engineering background to innovate products.

 Weekly Reflections:
 First week seems like the longest week, Thursday came by and Donny quietly drop out leaving 7 students remaining.